Riding the Tiger of Modernity | Shaykh Abdal Hakim Murad on Julius Evola

 THE PARADOX OF LATE LIBERAL-CAPITALIST SOCIETY, LIBERAL TOLERANCE AND ITS COERCIVE DISCOURSE

 Shaykh Abdal Hakim Murad gives a lecture on Issues of Modernity, the Challenge for Muslims and the relation of Islam in modernity after the Liberal Enlightenment at the Cambridge Muslim College.

 He begins the lecture speaking about Enlightenment Republicanism as a product of the Southern Italian Carbonari-Freemasons, according to his view.
 Then, he enters into discussion on Julius Evola and the Counter-culture movement, its adaptation by European and Ukrainian Far-right manifesting as xenophobia, and the paradox of Late Liberalism as a coercive liberal project, constricting how and in what ways we think (or should think) in terms of social and political ideas.
-Liberalism is the dominant political ideology, one Libertarian said, seems to be “the only ideology in the West.”
-The Shaykh’s lecture is an excellently thought out lecture, that discusses the “paradox of liberal intolerance,” and challenges certain concepts of modernity and liberalism as the final political theory.
+Liberalism as the dominant political ideology, one Libertarian said, seems to be “the only ideology in the West.”
+The Shaykh’s lecture is an excellently thought-out lecture, that discusses the “paradox of liberal intolerance,” and challenges certain concepts of modernity and liberalism as the final political theory.

 Shaykh Abdal Hakim Murad, also known as Professor Timothy Winter, is one of the foremost public Muslim intellectuals of this era.